Adults & Adolescents

 - Anxious in public places, especially if crowded or noisy

 - Difficulty concentrating in over-stimulating work environment

-- Dislike being held
+- Dislike being touched or held

 - Can’t seem to calm down